 Access: Getting a Prepaid Card vs. Getting a Credit Card

 With no credit or ChexSystems checks, virtually anyone can get and use a prepaid debit card.
-The only requirement is verification of identity–which requires a social security number.
+The only requirement is identity verification–which requires a social security number.
 You can get most prepaid debit cards online, many without activation fees.

 Bottom line: For ease of access, this goes to prepaid cards.